 - Warning (verbal or written)

-- Parental involvement
+- Parental involvement, i.e. conferences

 - Isolation or time-out for short periods of time with supervision (i.e. CHOICE, bounce, time out, etc)

 - Behavior improvement contracts

 - Conference (any combination of parent/student/school officials/counselors and teacher)

 - Individual or small group sessions with the school counselor

 - Exclusion from extracurricular activities

 - Detention (lunch, before and/or after school)

 - Restitution

 - Confiscation of unauthorized items

 - Mediation/ conflict resolution

 - Community service on school grounds with supervision (i.e. Project Equal)

 - Bus suspension

 - In-school suspension (ISS).

-Level 1 offenses (up to 3 days OSS):
+Level 1 Offenses (up to 3 days OSS):

+1. Cutting Class/ Skipping

-Cutting class/ Skipping- No student shall refuse to report or return to class.
+No student shall refuse to report or return to class.